stegmaja/TSE/README.md

 TSE evolves the secular dynamics of hierarchical triples and combines it with the stellar evolution of the inner binary and the tertiary companion.

+### Installation

-In order to run the code first compile mobse by running
+In order to run the code follow these steps to install

-`make mobse`

-in the mobse directory and
+1. Navigate to the `mobse` directory.
+2. Execute the `Makefile` by running `make mobse`.
+3. Navigate back to the root directory.

-`mkdir plots` and `mkdir data`
+4. Create two directories where the outcome of the simulation is stored, `mkdir plots` and `mkdir data`.

-in the root directory.
-Then, run

-`conda env create -f environment.yml` and `conda activate tse`.
+5. Create a conda environment with all the required packages by executing `conda env create -f environment.yml`.
+6. Activate the newly created environment by `conda activate tse`.

 Alternatively, simply execute `compile.sh` in the root directory.
 You may want to change the `mobse/src/Makefile` according to the specifications of your fortran compiler.

+### Running

-To run a system go to the `src` directory and run
+To run a system activate the environment (see above) and go to the `src` directory.
+Then execute

 `python main.py`.